Multi-curve framework: Curve construction

 has been configured for the curves; the approach ultimately employed may be a modification of Newton's method.

 Maturities corresponding to input instruments are referred to as "pillar points"; often, these are solved directly, while other spot rates are interpolated.
 (Then, once solved, all that need be stored are the pillar point rates and the interpolation rule.)

 Transition

 Starting in 2021, LIBOR is being phased out, with replacements including other "market reference rates" (MRRs) such as SOFR and TONAR.
 (These MRRs are based on secured overnight funding transactions).

 With the coexistence of "old" and "new" rates in the market, multi-curve and OIS curve "management" is necessary, with changes required to incorporate new discounting and compounding conventions, while the underlying logic is unaffected; see.

+Other curves

+The reference to "multi-curves" sometimes includes the various curves relating to credit quality.